Done with Dieting Episode #121: How to Eat Healthy Without Dieting

 Done with Dieting Episode #117: When Decisions Feel Bad

 We think that we’ll “know” the right decision when we feel it in our bones.
 We think that when we make the right decision, it will ‘feel in alignment’.
-And when we look for solutions to our problems, we ask others for their opinions, we google how to solve the problem, and apply band-aid approaches to the symptoms, never really addressing the root problem because addressing the root problem feels too painful to face.
+When we look for solutions to our problems, we ask others for their opinions, google how to solve the problem, and apply band-aid approaches to the symptoms, never really addressing the root problem because addressing the root problem feels too painful to face.
 In this podcast episode, I’m exploring the topic of when we make a decision, but question whether it’s the right decision because it doesn’t feel good.
 What You’ll Learn from this Episode Listen to the Full Episode: Featured on the Show: Full Episode Transcript: I think that so many of us have this idea that when we make a decision, it’s supposed to feel good.
-That when we make a decision that all of a sudden, Read More . . .
+That when we make a decision that all of a sudden, we’re going Read More . . .

 Done with Dieting Episode #116: Perimenopause & Acupuncture with Michelle Kapler